camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 ## LDAP Identity Service

-Camunda BPM can manage users and authorizations on its own, but if you want to use an existing LDAP authentication database you can enable the [LDAP Identity Service Plugin]({{< ref "/user-guide/process-engine/identity-service.md#the-ldap-identity-service" >}}) which provides read-only access to the LDAP repository.
+Camunda Platform can manage users and authorizations on its own, but if you want to use an existing LDAP authentication database you can enable the [LDAP Identity Service Plugin]({{< ref "/user-guide/process-engine/identity-service.md#the-ldap-identity-service" >}}) which provides read-only access to the LDAP repository.

 Find all available configuration properties in the [LDAP Plugin Guide]({{< ref "/user-guide/process-engine/identity-service.md#configuration-properties-of-the-ldap-plugin" >}})